illusive-groax/AC_SexRobotController/README.md

 This need to be a match with the list above, if not there will be no movement.
 For example, if the right hand is used in a handjob and the left hand is set to be tracked, there will be no movement, since the part tracked isn't moving.
-Animations that aren't listed/known can be printed in the terminal, hence why I recommend first enabling the BepInEx Logging (Plugin settings -> BepInEx -> Logging.Disk -> Enabled).
+Animations that aren't listed/known can be printed in the terminal, hence why I recommend first enabling the BepInEx Logging (`Plugin settings -> BepInEx -> Logging.Disk -> Enabled`).
-Then, under the SexRobotController Plugin settings, enable "BepInEx Debug: Print position (console)".
+Then, under the SexRobotController Plugin settings, enable `BepInEx Debug: Print position (console)`.

 None of the "Foreplay/Fondling" animations are included.